domohuhn/filter/README.md

 ## Documentation

-The API Documentation is generated with doxygen and can read online on the github page (coming soon).
+The API Documentation is generated with doxygen and can read online on [github pages](https://domohuhn.github.io/filter/).

 ## License
 All code in this repository is licensed with the MIT license, see file "LICENSE".